czrpb/chatter/ux-ui.md

       5. The AI's response is displayed at the top of the chat history, along with the user's message.
       6. User can scroll the chat history to view the entire conversation.
       7. User can copy the entire chat history by holding the Ctrl key and clicking on the chat history area.
+      8. User can clear the current chat and start a new conversation by clicking the "Clear Chat" button.

    2.3 Usability Principles